 But I know – because it’s simply common sense, that my body is not a modern body.
 Our bodies have grown up with food from nature.
 Roughage, roots, tubers, nuts, seeds, meat, natural fats, fish, herbs etc. Our body, often finds food from a factory or a laboratory difficult to manage.
 They are low in nutrition and don’t fill us up.
 We eat more.

-When we step away from disordered eating and look at cultures free from the diet mentality, such as indigenous tribes from around the world – as soon as they take on a modern and westernized diet, they often become fat or suffer diseases associated with poor food quality.
+When we step away from disordered eating and look at cultures free from the diet mentality, such as indigenous tribes from around the world – as soon as they take on a modern and westernized diet, they may suffer diseases associated with poor food quality.

 I use this to inform my lifestyle.
 (Not simply an eating choice day by day).